emmercm/www/src/blog/faking-sequences-in-mysql.md

 VALUES ('secondary_id');
 ```

-To delete a sequence, you simply `DELETE` it from the table:
+To delete a sequence, we'll simply `DELETE` it from the table:

 ```sql
 DELETE